dappladies/intro-to-solidity/content/intro-to-solidity1/_index.md

 ---

 ### Events
-Events are a way for your contract to communicate that happened on the blockchain to your front-end, which can be listening for events and take action when they happen.
+Events are a way for your contract to communicate what happened on the blockchain to your front-end, which can be listening for events and take action when they happen.

 ```
 contract MyContract {